 If the requirements for full admission are not met, conditional admission may be available.
-The student is required to comply with "conditions" stated in letter of admission offer prior to the first day of class for the semester the student is applying for.
+The student is required to comply with "conditions" stated in the letter of admission offer prior to the first day of class for the semester the student is applying for.
 Examples of conditional admission are as follows but not limited to:

-- Nursing degree completion confirmation (student graduating in current semester and verification is not available until the end of the semester) - NCLEX licensure confirmation (student will not have verification until after admission process is over but before the semester of admission begins) - Pre-requisite courses have not been completed prior to admission process.
+- Nursing degree completion confirmation (student graduating in current semester and verification is not available until the end of the semester) - Pre-requisite courses have not been completed prior to the deadline for application for admission for the semester to which the student is applying.